What you Need to Know

 How to know what the relative humidity levels are in your home

-There are small inexpensive digital hygrometers found in hardware stores or home centers that will display the relative humidity levels within your home so that you can use the methods above to help control your environment.
+There are small inexpensive digital hygrometers found in hardware stores or home centres that will display the relative humidity levels within your home.
+With these devices you can easily use the methods above to help control your environment.

 Unfortunately, damage done to your hardwood floors due to a humidity issue is not covered by the flooring manufacturer’s warranty.
 The responsibility to maintain a stable environment in your home falls on the home owner.
 Your flooring specialist will provide you with the information and advice to ensure it stays in shape and your investment is protected.

 Hardwood floors are beautiful and it is important to always remember that wood is an organic material that will react to its environment.
 A good gauge to use is how is your skin feeling when you’re in your home?
 If your skin feels good, then chances are your wood flooring will be feeling good as well!